girishnp17/Ava/README.md

 ### **🤖 Advanced AI Integration**
 - Powered by cutting-edge language models for human-like understanding and responses
+- **Intelligent Chatbot**: Always-available AI assistant for career guidance and support
 - Continuous learning algorithms that improve recommendations over time
 - Multi-modal AI processing for text, voice, and document analysis